MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

    {{client-failures}}).

-3. If one or more SVCB records of ServiceForm SvcRecordType are returned for HOST, clients should select the highest-priority option with acceptable parameters, and resolve AAAA and/or A records for its SvcDomainName if they are not already available.
+3. If one or more SVCB records of ServiceForm SvcRecordType are returned for HOST, clients should select the highest-priority compatible record with acceptable parameters, and resolve AAAA and/or A records for its SvcDomainName if they are not already available.
 These are the preferred SvcFieldValue and IP addresses.
 If the connection fails, the